-Mary Bird Perkins Cancer Center at TGMC is announcing the start of its Geaux Pink program.
+Mary Bird Perkins Cancer Center is announcing the start of its Geaux Pink program.

-(Houma, La.)
-Mary Bird Perkins Cancer Center at TGMC is announcing the start of its Geaux Pink program aimed at raising awareness and funds for the fight against cancer – all of which remain local.
+Mary Bird Perkins Cancer Center is announcing the start of its Geaux Pink program aimed at raising awareness and funds to fight cancer – all of which remain local.
 Individuals, schools, businesses and sports teams are invited to join the Cancer Center in its continuing efforts to defeat this disease by hosting a Geaux Pink event during October, National Breast Cancer Awareness Month.

 Louisiana’s breast cancer death rates are among the highest in the nation.
 This is due to a lack of access to care, delayed diagnosis and treatment, limited educational awareness and low utilization of preventative services.
-Last year, in a continuing effort to combat these statistics, 1,224 people were reached through Mary Bird Perkins Cancer Center at TGMC’s 55 free cancer screenings, which includes breast cancer screenings.
+Last year, in a continuing effort to combat these statistics, 172 people were reached through Mary Bird Perkins Cancer Center’s five free cancer screenings in Tangipahoa Parish, including breast cancer screenings.

-One hundred percent of the funds raised through Geaux Pink will help support these early detection and screening programs and raise breast cancer awareness in the Bayou Region.
+One hundred percent of the funds raised through Geaux Pink will go directly back into the communities raising the funds to help support these early detection and screening programs and raise breast cancer awareness.
 Examples of Geaux Pink events might include a pink dress-down day at school or the office for a donation from participants; dedicating a portion of ticket sales from a home football game; or holding a Geaux Pink car wash.